Top Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Negotiate Exit Clauses: Include exit clauses in your contracts to ensure a smooth transition if you decide to switch providers.
+- Negotiate Exit Clauses: Include flexible termination clauses in your contracts to avoid being locked into long-term commitments.

 Final Thoughts